sni/lmd/README.md

     - columns: the column names (if requested)
     - data: the original result.
     - total_count: the number of matches in the result set _before_ the limit and offset applied.
+    - rows_scanned: the number of data rows scanned to produce the result set.
     - failed: a hash of backends which have errored for some reason.

 ### Response Header ###